How to identify Childhood Depression

 What causes it?

-The American Academy of Child and Adolescent Psychiatry estimates that as many as one in 20 children and adolescents is depressed.
-Depression is significantly more common in boys under age 10.
-But by age 16, girls have a greater incidence of depression.
-Bipolar disorder is more common in adolescents than in younger children.
+The American Academy of Child and Adolescent Psychiatry estimates that as many as 1 in 20 children and adolescents have depression.
+Depression is significantly more common in boys under age 10; but by the age of 16, girls have a higher rate of depression.
 Depression in children can be caused by any combination of factors that relate to physical health, life events, family history and environment.
-Genetic vulnerability plays a key role with studies showing 25 percent of kids who have a parent who has suffered from clinical depression will experience their own episode.
+Genetic vulnerability also plays a key role, with studies showing that 25% of kids who have a parent who has suffered from clinical depression will experience their own episode.

 Depression is not a passing mood, nor is it a condition that will go away without proper treatment.
-The first step is to make an appointment with your General Practitioner who may make a referral to a psychologist for therapy.
-Psychological treatment of choice for childhood depression is Interpersonal therapy (ITP) and Cognitive Behavioral Therapy (CBT).
-Please refer to treatment sections for more information or book a free 15min telephone consultation to discuss treatment options more.
+Psychological treatment of choice for childhood depression is Cognitive Behaviour Therapy (CBT), with a strong behavioural component, whereas Interpersonal Therapy (IPT) may also be used for depression in adolescents.
+Please refer to treatment sections for more information or book a free 15min telephone consultation to discuss treatment options further.